 How to Order a Transcript

-Current students and former students (alumni) with access to their myCapU Account must request official transcripts through their myCapU account.
+Current and former students (alumni) with access to their myCapU account must request official transcripts through their myCapU Account.

 After you log in:

 Note: Transcripts ordered online will be mailed and are not available for pick up.

 Former Students (alumni) who no longer have access to their myCapU Account, or current students who would like to pick up their transcript(s) in person, may complete an Official Transcript Request (pdf) and email it to email@example.com.

 Note: Payment is required before your Official Transcript Request(s) will be processed; after 30 days of non-payment any unpaid transcript requests will be cancelled.
 For more information on How to Pay, please visit our website.

 When ordering an official transcript, you will need to choose when your transcript request will be released: